 Both Disney adaptations of Alice in Wonderland illustrate this.
 They are good films and the quirky characters and setting appeal but they stood no chance of being as enduring as those originally written by Carroll so will only ever seem like inadequate imitations.
-The film of The Jungle Book and the book of The Jungle Book (!?) are so dissimilar that they can be enjoyed without either suffering by comparison.
-The pages of the novel provide a solid skeleton but the flesh and bones look quite different.
+The film of The Jungle Book and the book of The Jungle Book are so dissimilar though that they can be enjoyed without either suffering by comparison.
+The pages of the novel provide the skeleton but with the film the flesh and bones look quite different.

 Audiences (and critics) are understandably precious about much loved texts undergoing changes on their journey to the screen but sometimes this can be great (stand up and wave West Side Story, 10 Things I Hate About You and Clueless, it is you I’m talking about).
-Interestingly Disney look to be examining their own ‘crimes’ in this area with the upcoming release of Saving Mr. Banks, a Hitchcockian dramatisation of the conflict between W. Disney and P.L.
+Interestingly Disney look to be examining their own ‘crimes’ in this area with the upcoming release of Saving Mr. Banks, a dramatisation of the conflict between W. Disney and P.L.
 Travers surrounding his adaptation of her book about a certain magical Nanny.
-(Hitchcockian in the sense that it sounds reminiscent of the film Hitchcock rather than it exhibiting any of the genius director’s traits or flourishes.)

 Of course The Jungle Book doesn’t only have a borrowed story going for it, the set pieces are there too.
 The fight with Shere Khan is exciting, more so for being immediate and not over blown as it would be in a modern CG film, and the collapsing city scene is fun and notably no longer than it needs to be.
 The best bits though are clearly those songs.
 The Bare Necessities and I Wanna Be Like You are great songs and great sequences in the film.
 The now familiar sight of the main characters in the movie dancing and karaoking along to some pop song is an almost laughable contemporary alternative to such wonderful and original songwriting.
 This tends to be a Dreamworks trait but Disney are guilty of it too with Chicken Little and Meet the Robinsons.
 Back to back productions The Princess and the Frog and Tangled coming a couple of years after can be seen as a much needed apology for this lazy transgression.
 It isn’t as though Disney had forgotten their great reputation for storytelling through music because Meet the Robinsons was made in the same year as Enchanted which was a glorious celebration of this Disney tradition.